Eike Batista: Enterprises

 Major companies founded by Batista: EBX, OGX, MPX, MMX, LLX, OSX, REX, AUX, NRX Newrest, IMX, Gloria Palace, Marina da Glória, MDX, BEAUX, MR.LAM, PINK FLEET, and RJX.

 Arrest, conviction and sentencing

 In January 2017, Brazilian authorities issued a detention order for Batista and eight other individuals as part of Operation Car Wash (Operação Lava Jato), a high-profile $100 million money laundering investigation.
 Batista returned from New York and was detained in the maximum security prison in Bangu.
 On April 28, 2017 Supreme Court judge Gilmar Mendes ordered Batista's release pending trial.
 Batista had been charged with making $16.5 million in bribes to the former governor of Rio de Janeiro state.

-On July 3, 2018, Batista was convicted of bribing former Rio de Janeiro governor Sergio Cabral for the purpose of obtaining state government contracts, paying Cabral US$16.6 million, and was sentenced to 30 years' imprisonment.
-Batista's lawyer, Fernando Martins, expects to appeal the verdict.
+On July 3, 2018, Batista was provisionally convicted of performing unaccounted campaign contributions to former Rio de Janeiro governor Sérgio Cabral Filho, and was provisionally sentenced to imprisonment, pending appeal.
+Batista appealed the verdict, and its effects were nullified under the terms of the Plea Bargain agreement.

+On March 24, 2020, Eike Batista entered into a plea bargain agreement valued at US$160 million, which nullified the effects of all his criminal indictments, commuted his criminal convictions, and granted him release from imprisonment and/or house arrest—thereby setting him free.